There Are Pennies Out There Worth $200,000. Here’s How You Can Find One.

 Lifestyle| | By Jason Owen

-Copper Penny Counterfeits12 of these pennies exist and a few of them are still in circulation, so it is worth keeping your eyes peeled for them.
+Twelve of these pennies exist and a few of them are still in circulation, so it is worth keeping your eyes peeled for them.
 However, there are some fake versions of the 1943 copper penny out there.
 The counterfeit coins were originally introduced as a novelty item, but some have remained in circulation.
 The way to detect if your 1943 penny is made out of copper is by using a magnet.
 If the penny sticks to the magnet, it is made out of steel — not copper.

 Keep your eyes open for this rare penny — and you could be up to $200,000 richer if you find it.